Legal Advice for “Residential” — 120 results

-Written by attorney Shaun K. Boss, about 5 years ago.
+Written by attorney Shaun K. Boss, almost 6 years ago.
 STAFF PICK

 Listing a Property - List the property with a local real estate agent.
 Typically, the first thing a seller of property does is locate and retain a realtor to “list” the property for sale... more

-Written by attorney Christopher Minelli, almost 5 years ago.
+Written by attorney Christopher Minelli, over 5 years ago.
 STAFF PICK

 Summary of Modern Real Estate Trends Historically the lawyer was a key participant in any real estate transaction.
 A lawyer could be hired to negotiate the purchase, draft needed... more

-Written by attorney James Studt, over 5 years ago.
+Written by attorney James Studt, almost 6 years ago.
 STAFF PICK

 READ THIS FIRST!
 This guide is an informal description of the process of issuing a notice to pay rent or vacate to residential tenants in Washington state.
 This guide is applicable ONLY in... more

-Written by attorney Paul H Begemann, over 5 years ago.
+Written by attorney Paul H Begemann, about 6 years ago.
 STAFF PICK

 This guide provides a summary of the steps involved in the purchase or sale of residential real estate in Connecticut.
 You should always consult an attorney experienced in Connecticut real... more

-Written by attorney Chad Koplien, almost 6 years ago.
+Written by attorney Chad Koplien, over 6 years ago.
 STAFF PICK

 60-Day Notice Requirement Also known as the "Subcontractor Identification Notice," this form is handled as follows.
 Within and no later than 60 days of first labor.
 The subcontractor must... more